ULINCHEN/SIT_CS554_WebProgramming_Final_Project/README.md

 2 - Make sure the following ports are not occupied -> 3000, 3001, 4000, 6379, 5672, 15672

-3 - Execute the following terminal command in the project root directory -> docker compose up
+3 - Execute the following terminal command in the project root directory -> docker-compose up

    This command will build each service's image in docker, including data seeding process.